 With the AeroGarden hydroponic gardens, we already know about the assortment of herbs, edible fruits, and garden plants that can be grown from seed kits.
 I’ll be covering all you need to know about growing and harvesting AeroGarden Tomatoes.

 It’s also possible to produce fantastic harvests of cherry tomatoes that are fresher and more flavorsome than any grocery store tomatoes.
 Of course, it can’t get any fresher than simply plucking the tomato from hydroponic gardens on your countertop and straight onto your plate.

-- Related Article: Best Things To Grow In An AeroGarden
+- Related Article: What Else Can I Grow In An AeroGarden

 In this article, I go over all you need to know to grow and harvest AeroGarden Tomatoes successfully.

 1. Pick and Plant Tomato Seeds – Seed Pod Kits

 When growing tomato plants it is important to note that they require a lot of light and are may not be good neighbors to grow alongside many other plants.

 Tomatoes need extra space for growth and the number of tomato plants your AeroGarden can support is more limited than with other plant types.
 As a rule of thumb the following guide should be followed.

 - 6-Pod AeroGarden Harvest -- Will support two tomato plants.